 Dr. Orcutt was awarded her veterinary degree from Tufts University in 1991 and served as head of the Avian and Exotic Pet Medicine Service at Angell Animal Medical Center from 1994 until 2011.
 In addition to her clinical practice and work with Animal Airwaves, she is Senior Associate Editor for the Journal of Avian Medicine and Surgery and Associate Editor of the Journal of Exotic Pet Medicine.

-Garrett Hall, the official voice of Animal Airwaves, is the creative services and interactive media manager for Shands HealthCare.
-In that role he has voiced and produced numerous radio ads, education and orientation videos, and is the host of Shands HealthCare’s podcast series, Shands HealthCast.
+Garrett Hall, M.A.M.C., the official voice of Animal Airwaves, is the director for creative services with UF Health.
+In that role he has voiced and produced numerous radio ads, education and orientation videos, and was the host of Shands HealthCare’s podcast series, Shands HealthCast.

 Michael Schaer, D.V.M., is a professor emeritus of small animal medicine at the University of Florida College of Veterinary Medicine.
 Schaer is board-certified in both internal medicine and emergency medicine and critical care.
 He joined UF’s veterinary faculty in 1978 and has held many administrative positions, including serving continuously as associate chief of staff for the UF Small Animal Hospital from 1987 to 2009.
 He also led the small animal medicine service as chief for many years.
 Although officially retired, Schaer remains active in providing care to small animal patients by volunteering his time with the hospital’s emergency and critical care service.
 He is the author of three textbooks: Clinical Medicine of the Dog and Cat, (first and second editions) and also Clinical Signs in Small Animal Medicine.